humdrum-tools/humdrum-documentation/guide/ch08/index.md

 Shells themselves are advanced programming languages that provide complex control structures.
-When you type a command, you are already writing a program \-- although most of your programs are just one line in length.
+When you type a command, you are already writing a program &mdash; although most of your programs are just one line in length.